intershop/devenv-4-iom/doc/03_devops_integration.md

 When creating a new IOM-project, the project will be tied to a certain *Azure DevOps Environment* (see [Documentation of *IOM Project Archetype*](https://github.com/intershop/iom-project-archetype/blob/main/README.md)).

-The URL of the *IOM Maven Repository*, that is providing the IOM build artifacts (//repositories/repository[id='iom-maven-artifacts']/url in *pom.xml*) is specific for each *Azure DevOps Environment*.
+The URL of the *IOM Maven Repository* (*IOM Maven repo* in the figure above), that is providing the IOM build artifacts (//repositories/repository[id='iom-maven-artifacts']/url in *pom.xml*) is specific for each *Azure DevOps Environment*.
 In order to build the IOM-project locally, the local computer needs to have read-access to the *IOM Maven Repository* too.

 To get access to the *IOM Maven Repository*, the file *~/.m2/settings.xml* has to be created or modified, if it already exists.
 This file will contain the credentials for the access to the *IOM Maven Repository*.
 The *Azure DevOps Environment* provides all the necessary information to setup *~/.m2/settings.xml*.
 Just follow these steps: